erwbgy/puppet-activemq/README.md

     path /var/lib/puppet/files

 then put the zip files in /var/lib/puppet/files/activemq.
-Any files specified with the 'files' parameter can also be placed in this directory.
+Any files specified with the 'files' parameter can also be placed in this directory, as can the Jolokia agent jar file.

+This location can be changed by setting the 'filestore' parameter.

 ## Monitoring